wml20/hai/README.md

 ## HAI Dataset
 Two major versions of HAI datasets have been released thus far.
 Each dataset consists of several CSV files, and each file satisfies time continuity.
 The quantitative summary of each version are as follows:
-> **Note:** The **version numbering** follows a **date-based scheme**, where the version number indicates the released date of HAI dataset.
-HAI 20.07 is the bug-fixed one of the first version HAI v1.0 released in February 2020.
+> **Note:** The **version numbering** follows a **date-based scheme**, where the version number indicates the released date of the HAI dataset.
+HAI 20.07 is the bug-fixed version of HAI v1.0 released in February 2020.

 <table align=center >
     <thead  align=center>